-If you believe you are already targeting the location we’ve suggested, we recommend you check on that in Google Ads interface — this improvement should only appear for locations not targeted.
+If you believe you are already targeting the location we’ve suggested, we recommend you check on that in the Google Ads interface.
+This improvement should only appear for locations not targeted.

 We’ve used advanced machine learning to filter out words like ‘Egg’ or ‘Bath’ — place names with a common alternative meaning.
-These locations won’t be flagged by this improvement, as it’s not possible for Opteo to decide whether the searcher’s intent was for the place name (‘e.g. swimwear in Bath’), or the object (‘e.g. swimwear for the bath’).
+These locations won’t be flagged by this improvement, as Opteo can’t decide whether the searcher’s intent was for the location name (‘e.g. swimwear in Bath’) or the object (‘e.g. swimwear for the bath’).